NM-TAFE/civ-ipriot-smiley/docs/generated_sense_hat_in_virtualbox.md

-# Creating a virtual SenseHAT on Debian
+# Using a SenseHAT emulator on a [virtual] Debian Linux instance
 The following instructions are for Windows users without access to a SenseHAT/Raspberry PI.

 ⚠️ **Note**: that you **do not** have to create a virtual machine to successfully complete the unit and this activity is optional.
 If you do not have access to a SenseHAT and are unsure what to do, please contact your lecturer.